 - has been convicted or found guilty of a prescribed offence

-- has been refused an National Disability Insurance Scheme (NDIS) worker screening check clearance or has had an NDIS worker screening check clearance suspended or revoked by an NDIS worker screening agency
+- has been refused a National Disability Insurance Scheme (NDIS) worker screening check clearance or has had an NDIS worker screening check clearance suspended or revoked by an NDIS worker screening agency

 - is the subject of an interim bar in relation to an NDIS worker screening check clearance

-- is the subject of a prohibition order in relation to health services, disability services or other services involving the care of children that is made under another Act or a banning order issued under the NDIS legislation.
+- is the subject of a prohibition order relating to health services, disability services, or other services involving the care of children that is made under another Act or a banning order issued under the NDIS legislation.

 For a registered disability worker, VCAT can either determine that the worker has no case to answer and no further action is to be taken, or that the disability worker has: